carlosvint/BK21-Technical-Portfolio/Computer-vision-project/Readme.md

 To pretrain a conformer model using SimCLR

 ### pre-training conformer using SimCLR:
-Simply run the following to pre-train a ResNet encoder using SimCLR on the CIFAR-10 dataset:
+To pre-train a conformer encoder using SimCLR on the CIFAR-10 dataset:
 ```
 python main.py --dataset CIFAR10 --model conformer
 ```